Skip to content

 Improving visitor facilities and access

 Regular visitors to Trelissick will know that the car park already gets very busy at peak times.
-As part of our plans to provide a better welcome, and in addition to the new north woodland car park, the existing parking area will be redeveloped to improve vehicle flow and reduce queuing and congestion.
-New electric vehicle charge points will be installed and a new pedestrian route from the main car park, will provide a real sense of arrival at Trelissick, giving visitors the space to dwell and plan their visit.
+As part of our plans to provide a better welcome the existing parking area will be redeveloped to improve vehicle flow and reduce queuing and congestion.
+New electric vehicle charge points will be installed and a new pedestrian route from the car park, will provide a real sense of arrival at Trelissick, giving visitors the space to dwell and plan their visit.

 This forms part of a wider plan to create a new visitor entrance at Trelissick, including ramped access from the car park to the main gathering area at the entrance to the formal Garden and accessible routes through the restored walled garden.